ISSTA 2024

 Talk

-Preserving Reactiveness: Understanding and Improving the Debugging Practice of Blocking-call Bugs
+Preserving Reactiveness: Understanding and Improving the Debugging Practice of Blocking-Call Bugs

 Technical Papers